-In the years following World War II, the United States enjoyed an unprecedented period of economic and political growth.
+In the years following World War II, America enjoyed an unprecedented period of economic and political growth.
 Many middle class Americans moved to the suburbs, spurred by the availability of inexpensive, mass-produced homes.
-Elvis Presley led the emergence of rock and roll, Marilyn Monroe was a reigning film star, and television replaced radio as the dominant media outlet.
+A new kind of music, rock and roll, burst into popular culture and became the soundtrack of teenage rebellion.
+Marilyn Monroe was a reigning film star, and television replaced radio as the dominant media outlet.

-Yet by the late 1950s and early 1960s, a “cultural revolution” was underway, led by activists, thinkers, and artists who sought to rethink and even overturn what was, in their eyes, a stifling social order ruled by conformity.
+But by the late 1950s and early 1960s, a cultural revolution was underway, led by activists, thinkers, and artists who sought to change, and even overturn, what was, in their eyes, a stifling social order ruled by conformity.
 The Vietnam War incited mass protests, the Civil Rights Movement sought equality for African Americans, and the women’s liberation movement gained momentum.

-Yet Pop artists like Andy Warhol and Roy Lichtenstein were very aware of the past.
-They sought to connect fine art traditions with pop culture elements from television, advertisements, films, and cartoons.
-At the same time, their work challenged traditional boundaries between media, combining painted gestures with photography and printmaking; combining handmade and readymade or mass-produced elements; and combining objects, images, and sometimes text to make new meanings.
+But many Pop artists, including Andy Warhol and Roy Lichtenstein, were very aware of the past.
+They sought to connect the traditions of fine art with the mass culture of television, advertising, film, and cartoons.
+At the same time, they challenged traditional boundaries between mediums and techniques, merging painting with photography and printmaking, combining handmade and readymade or mass-produced elements, and bringing together objects, images, and sometimes text to make new meaning.

 One of three base colors (blue, red, or yellow) that can be combined to make a range of colors.

 The method with which an artist, writer, performer, athlete, or other producer employs technical skills or materials to achieve a finished product or endeavor.